jsbisht/aws-developer-associate/general.md

 - Terminating SSL terminates the security of a connection over HTTP, removing the S for "Secure" in HTTPS.
 This violates the "encryption in transit" requirement in the scenario.

+If at least one instance behind the ELB is working, then the ELB is working.

+So out of many instances if one fails, the ELB will stop sending requests to the failed instance.

+- If no working instance exist ELB will start sending 504 Gateway Timeout errors?

 ---

 # AWS Route53